In an effort to give you the best possible service, we would be grateful if you could take a few minutes of your time to answer a few questions.

 The employment concerns of cancer survivors have changed significantly over the past generation due to more effective treatment and longer life expectancy.
 Legal progress has also improved the lives of cancer survivors by expanding rights and protections in the workplace.
 The LIVESTRONG Foundation provides extensive information on all aspects of employment during cancer survivorship, including specific ways to talk to your employer and information on your legal rights.

-Despite persistent improvement in legal protections for cancer survivors, many individuals still face challenges in the workplace.
+Despite the persistent improvement in legal protections for cancer survivors, many individuals still face challenges in the workplace.
 It is important to know your rights as a cancer survivor here in Georgia.
 Use this guide from the National Coalition for Cancer Survivorship to find extensive information and resources on employment rights and protections.
 For legal assistance on issues related to cancer survivorship in Georgia, contact the Atlanta Legal Aid Society or the Georgia Legal Services Program.

 Download National Coalition for Cancer Survivorship (NCCS) "Working It Out Your Employment Rights as a Cancer Survivor" document.